Alternate Motrin And Tylenol For Kids – Dosing Guide | Safe Relief Tips

 Caution: Avoid Overlapping Doses

-Use alarms or reminders to keep track of when each dose was given.
-Keeping a written log is also very helpful during illness management.
+Use alarms, a chart, or reminders to keep track of when each dose was given.
+Keeping a written log is one of the simplest ways to reduce confusion during a long night of fever management.

 Common Mistakes Parents Make When Alternating These Medications